Respiratory Disease Classification and Biometric Analysis Using Biosignals from Digital Stethoscopes: Introduction

 \section{Introduction}

-Respiratory diseases such as asthma, COPD, and pneumonia are a global health concern, affecting diverse populations and straining healthcare resources.
-Timely diagnosis is essential, as delays can lead to severe consequences.
-This urgency is further intensified by the limited availability of healthcare resources, notably experienced doctors, crucial for correct diagnosis \cite{momtazmanesh2023globalRespiratory}.
-The advent of telehealth has emphasized the need for efficient diagnostic tools.
-Traditional methods like chest x-rays often lack sensitivity and broad accessibility, particularly in low- and middle-income countries.
-In contrast, auscultation via a stethoscope, relying on audio signals, is non-invasive, cost-effective, and a cornerstone of pulmonary diagnosis.
-The analysis of audio signals from respiratory sounds promises unobtrusive, rapid, and objective information, facilitating more accurate diagnoses and better patient outcomes \cite{kim2022comingStethoscope}.
+Respiratory conditions, including Asthma, Chronic Obstructive Pulmonary Disease (COPD), and Pneumonia, significantly impact global health, affecting individuals worldwide and challenging healthcare systems.
+The importance of prompt diagnosis cannot be overstated, as delays may result in critical health deterioration.
+This situation is exacerbated by a scarcity of healthcare resources, especially skilled clinicians essential for accurate diagnosis \cite{momtazmanesh2023globalRespiratory}.
+The rise of telehealth highlights the demand for effective diagnostic technologies.
+Traditional diagnostic methods, such as chest x-rays, often fall short in sensitivity and are not widely available in low- and middle-income countries (LMICs).
+On the other hand, stethoscope-based auscultation, which analyzes respiratory sounds, offers a non-invasive, cost-efficient, and longstanding approach to lung disease diagnosis.
+The technical analysis of these sounds provides a pathway to swift, objective, and accurate diagnostic assessments, improving patient care outcomes \cite{kim2022comingStethoscope}.

-This study significantly advances automated respiratory diagnostics through a multi-step classification framework rooted in audio signal analysis.
-Notably, we pioneer the utilization of stethoscope-derived acoustic signals for biometric classification and regression tasks.
-Leveraging the International Conference on Biomedical Health Informatics (ICBHI) respiratory sound database \cite{rocha2018ICBHIDatabase}, our key contributions include:
+Our work introduces a novel approach in automated respiratory diagnostics through a multi-step classification framework based on in-depth analysis of stethoscope-derived audio biosignals.
+Significantly, we pioneer the use of stethoscope-derived acoustic signals for both biometric classification and regression tasks to infer age, sex, and BMI.
+Leveraging a large, publicly available respiratory sound database from the International Conference on Biomedical Health Informatics (ICBHI) \cite{rocha2018ICBHIDatabase}, our main contributions include:

+\begin{itemize} \itemsep{0pt} \parskip{0pt} \item Extraction of clinically relevant biosignals from acoustic stethoscope-derived data using EMD and spectral analysis techniques, and the use of physiological-related features computed from these biosignals to train machine learning models. \item Two binary classification models: one distinguishes between patients with respiratory conditions and healthy individuals of all ages, achieving a balanced accuracy of 89\%, while the other identifies COPD from other respiratory conditions with a balanced accuracy of 94\%.

-\begin{itemize} \itemsep{0pt} \parskip{0pt} \item A binary classification model able to discern respiratory conditions vs. healthy individuals with 87\% balanced accuracy. \item A 6-class classification model that is able to identifies among 6 different respiratory conditions with 72\% balanced accuracy, and 75\% in a 4-class task. \item For the first time, to the best of our knowledge, stethoscope audio signals have been employed to estimate key biometric indicators such as age, sex, and BMI, marking a novel contribution in the field. \end{itemize} Our research enhances both telehealth and assistive diagnosis support in healthcare through accurate, remote diagnostics via non-intrusive stethoscope technology.
+\item For the first time, to the best of our knowledge, stethoscope audio signals have been used to estimate key biometric indicators such as age, sex, and BMI, marking a novel contribution in the field. \end{itemize}